FaroukAjimi/Unity.EndlessRunner/README.md

 Endless Runner Game
-This is a hyper-casual game that follows the endless runner concept.
-The game is inspired by Subway Surfers, which is a popular game in the market.
-Technical Approach
+Overview
-The game has two main components: the pathway and the player capsule.
+This hyper-casual game follows the endless runner concept, taking inspiration from popular games like Subway Surfers.
+The game comprises two main components: the pathway and the player capsule.

 Pathway
-The pathway is generated endlessly as long as the player is still running.
-To ensure that the player never leaves the pathway, a pathway block prefab is created with colliders on the left and right.
-The prefab also has three lane markers (center, right, and left) that represent the train lanes in Subway Surfers.
+The pathway is dynamically generated endlessly as the player continues to run.
+To prevent the player from leaving the pathway, a pathway block prefab is implemented with colliders on both sides.
+This prefab includes three lane markers (center, right, and left) to represent the train lanes, reminiscent of Subway Surfers.

 Player Capsule
-The player capsule has a CharacterController component and a Controller Script.
-The player gameObject starts on the center lane, and the Controller script is responsible for keeping the endless forward translation.
-The script also keeps the player on the three lanes by using magnetizers that release or attract the player every time they change directions.
+The player capsule is equipped with a CharacterController component and a Controller Script.
+The game begins with the player on the center lane.
+The Controller script is responsible for maintaining continuous forward translation.
+It ensures the player stays within the three lanes using magnetizers that release or attract the player when changing directions.

 How to Play
-The objective of the game is to run as far as possible without hitting any obstacles.
-The player can move left or right by swiping the screen.
-The player can also jump by tapping the screen and slide by swiping down.
-The game ends when the player hits an obstacle.
+The objective is to run as far as possible without colliding with obstacles.
+Players can move left or right by swiping the screen, jump by tapping, and slide by swiping down.
+The game concludes when the player hits an obstacle.

 Features
-The game has the following features:
-Endless gameplay
+Endless Gameplay: The game offers an infinite and dynamically generated pathway.
-Three lanes
+Three Lanes: Players navigate through three distinct lanes within the pathway.
-Obstacles
-Installation
+Obstacles: Various obstacles challenge players, and colliding with them ends the game.
+Instructions for Use
-To install the game, download the APK file from the official website.
+To set up the game, follow these steps:

+Clone or download the repository.
+Open the project in Unity.
+Adjust pathway and player settings as needed.
+Build and run the game to experience endless runner gameplay.